 - Serve all the toppings at the table in separate bowls: My girls did not want the fresh veggies on top of their burger, but that was our main veggie serving for the meal.
-I suggested they make a side-salad instead and they ended up eating a lot more arugula than they would have on their burger.
+I suggested they make a side salad instead and they ended up eating a lot more arugula than they would have on their burger.
 Win-win.

 - Let them use ketchup: I preferred topping my burger with balsamic glaze, but ketchup still really does complement this particular burger patty.
 If it means your kids will eat it, go for it.

-For the balsamic onions:
+For the Balsamic Onions

-- 1 yellow onion, sliced thinly
+- 1 yellow onion sliced thinly

-- 2 tbsp balsamic vinegar
+- 2 tablespoon balsamic vinegar

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-For the turkey burgers:
+For the Turkey Burgers

-- 1 shallot, finely diced
+- 1 shallot finely diced

-- 1/4 cup fresh chives, finely chopped
+- ¼ cup fresh chives finely chopped

-- 1 tsp red pepper flakes
+- 1 teaspoon red pepper flakes

 - 1 pound ground turkey

-- 1 tsp salt
+- 1 teaspoon kosher salt

-- 1/2 tsp fresh ground pepper
+- ½ teaspoon fresh ground pepper

-- 4 hamburger buns (we love potato buns)
+- 4 hamburger buns

 - 4 slices of mozzarella cheese

-- 1 fresh tomato, sliced
+- 1 fresh tomato sliced

 - 1 bunch of arugula

-Finely chop the sun-dried tomatoes and add them to a large mixing bowl.
+- Finely chop the sun-dried tomatoes and add them to a large mixing bowl.
 Finely chop the shallot and chives and add them to the bowl.
 Add the parmesan, red pepper flakes, and ground turkey to the bowl.
 Use a fork to lightly fluff the ground turkey into the ingredients.
 Keep fluffing and stirring gently till everything is evenly incorporated.

-Gently pat the turkey into a large round disc.
+- Gently pat the turkey into a large round disc.
 Use a large spoon to divide the meat into 4 equal portions.
-Scoop 1/4 of the meat at a time and form a thin burger patty.
-The meat will shrink as it cooks, so make the patties 1/2-inch larger than the bun you intend to place them on.
+Scoop ¼ of the meat at a time and form a thin burger patty.
+The meat will shrink as it cooks, so make the patties ½-inch larger than the bun you intend to place them on.

-Place your oven rack near the top of the oven and preheat the broiler.
+- Place your oven rack near the top of the oven and preheat the broiler.
 Spray a boiler pan with cooking oil.
 Place the turkey burger patties on the pan.
 (For easy clean-up, place aluminum foil underneath the grate plate.)